nats-io/nats-mq/README.md

 # NATS-MQ Bridge

+> [!WARNING]
+> **This project is deprecated and no longer actively maintained.**
+> It may not receive further updates, bug fixes, or security patches.
+Use at your own risk.

 This project implements a simple, but generic, bridge between NATS or NATS streaming and MQ Series queues and topics.

 ## Features